Education Manager: Sharon Parsons

 Education Coordinator: Gail LaRochelle

 Location: Corner of 2160 Settlers Road and Hwy 8

 The LNIB recognizes that investing in our youth is the single most important strategy to ensuring a prosperous future of our community.
-To support youth, the Education Department provides a number of programs and services to support students in the community including the Aboriginal Head start program, school start-up allowance, career fairs, tutoring and post-secondary funding.
+To support youth, the Education Department provides a number of programs and services to support students in the community including the school start-up allowance, career fairs, tutoring and post-secondary funding.

-Education assistance – school supplies, extra-curricular activities to all K-12 students, and books, tuition, living allowance to post-secondary students.
+Education assistance – school supplies, extra-curricular activities to K-12 students living on LNIB land, and books, tuition, living allowance to post-secondary students.

 LNIB signed a Local Education Agreement with School District #58, for LNIB students attending the public school system in Merritt.
 If you would like a copy of the Local Education Agreement we do have copies in the Education office.